 BUSINESS ACTIVITY

-• The slowdown is consistent with the latest results from the Partnership’s Orlando MSA Business Conditions Survey, which suggested revenue was broadly flat in Q4.
+• The resilience broadly mirrors the latest results from the Partnership’s Orlando MSA Business Conditions Survey, which shows close to half of area businesses (45%) increased revenue in the third quarter even as confidence in the national economy declined.

 LABOR MARKET